One of the UK’s Most Thorough Chiropractic Assessments

 Initial palpation of the spine is done, fully clothed, whilst conducting the above posture analysis and weight distribution measurements to correlate the shape and overall direction of the joints, spine, and structure.

 3. Weight Distribution

-A posture analysis and weight distribution measurement help to identify postural imbalances, compensations and biomechanical issues creating extra pressure on joints and ligaments and issues such as compression of nerves and internal organs.
+A posture analysis and weight distribution measurement help to identify postural imbalances, compensations and biomechanical issues creating extra pressure on joints and ligaments, and issues such as compression of nerves and internal organs.

 4. Postural Measurements

 A set of high-resolution pictures are taken of your posture from the front and from the side using a dedicated tablet.
-Special software analyses the pictures and creates a detailed and objective report showing degrees of deviation from the expected standard.
+Special software analyses the images and creates a detailed and objective report showing degrees of deviation from the expected standard.